Create the team's PR space

 - Tick the View permission for anonymous users and hit Save all

 That's it.
 You can now share the space's URL, which will be http(s)://<your_confluence_site>/display/MarsPR.
-Visitors to that space don't need to log in, or have a licence for Confluence.
+Visitors to that space don't need to log in, or have a license for Confluence.